 4. Remove Distractions: Focus on the Call to Action

 It’s important to consider the objective of any email sent.
 What one thing do we want the reader to do?
 If the goal is to get more Facebook fans, the copy of the email needs to be written around the objective, and that call to action should be obvious and easy to follow.
-A call out box, such as an outlined or coloured box with a link and a simple call to action, can increase clickthrough rates – as can high-contrast buttons and eye-catching images.
+A call-out box, such as an outlined or colored box with a link and a simple call to action, can increase clickthrough rates – as can high-contrast buttons and eye-catching images.

 Discover when a person is most likely to open their email by tracking previous opens, segmenting those opens, and applying geographical location data.
-This is a tactic that requires some common sense experimentation,and metrics.
+This is a tactic that requires some common sense, experimentation, and metrics.
 The best frequency and timing depends on the target audience.
 If you are targeting business people, you may want to send emails during regular working hours.
 If emails are sent too early in the morning, they can get lost in the shuffle of a full inbox.
 If emails are sent too late in the afternoon, the recipient may see it as one more thing to review before quitting time and put off reading it until the morning.
 Maybe your audience only has time to check their emails either during lunch or after work.
 Try experimenting with time frames and run an A/B test.

 The ideal frequency of emails sent depends on the content and what the subscribers prefer, but if you’re unsure, some experimentation is required.
 Most businesses will want to start with a monthly newsletter and then possibly increase frequency from there.
 If you have a lot of content, making your newsletter too long, consider increasing the frequency and splitting up the content.